-If you want to see some unusual and rare species of the birds, there is no other better location than the Walterre Lodge.
+If you want to see some unusual and rare species of birds, there is no other better location than the Walterre Lodge.
 It is one of the most impressive locations to stay if you want to see birds out of the window every morning.
-It features some rare species of the birds, and that’s why we stayed here.
+It features some rare species of birds, and that’s why we stayed here.
 It was quite an exciting experience for me.
-We were spying the renowned Himalayan vulture and the charming green tailed Sunbird.
-We didn’t miss an opportunity of sighting the Himalayan ruby throat and black-throated Sunbird during our short visit.
-I was quite delighted by having such a wide variety of the birds near my residence and that offered me a euphoric high.
+We were spying on the renowned Himalayan vulture and the charming green-tailed Sunbird.
+We didn’t miss an opportunity of see the Himalayan ruby throat and black-throated Sunbird during our short visit.
+I was quite delighted by having such a wide variety of birds near my residence and that offered me a euphoric high.

-We had also visited the Tiger Camp at Corbett during our 7-day trip.
-There we got a chance of spotting the ibis bill and its long red down covered bill instantly charmed me and my companions.
-It was like a reward after spending some time in the lunch safari because we were spotting the ibis bill there.
+We also visited the Tiger Camp at Corbett during our 7-day trip.
+There we got a chance to spot the ibisbill and its long red-covered bill instantly charmed me and my companions.
+It was like a reward after spending some time on the lunch safari because we were spotting the ibis bill there.
 It is a must-see bird for you if you are also taking a trip here.
-After enjoying the charming view of the ibis bill we had got a chance of watching the royal predator, the Pallas’s fish eagle.
+After enjoying the charming view of the ibisbill we got a chance to watch the royal predator, the Pallas’s fish eagle.
 It seems amazing because of its white face and the light brown hood.
 Another thing that entertained us during this visit was Lapwing with its irregular wing beat.
 Spotting this bird was also an achievement for me.
-We also got a chance to spot the vanishing glimpse of the king of the jungle, tiger.
+We also got a chance to spot the vanishing glimpse of the king of the jungle, the tiger.
 It is also a must-see attraction at Corbett.
-During our after-lunch safari at Dikhala, we were succeeded in watching the Rufos woodpecker and quench.
+During our after-lunch safari at Dikhala, we succeeded in watching the Rufous woodpecker quench.
 Both were quite amazing and eye-catching

 Getting a chance of spotting all of these birds with my kaleidoscope was an amazing experience for me.
 I always get delighted, when I step within the true beauty of nature and sometimes I get speechless after viewing the glory of nature.
 I saw the colored balconette, which owns a charming white body with a striking collar.
-Its wingspan would be around 35 cms.
+Its wingspan would be around 35 cm.
 Of course, we were searching for the birds, but the mammals also delighted us with their unique appearance.
 We have seen the Asiatic elephant along with the Hog deer during this trip.
-As the morning safari completed, we had seen the rumped shama.
+As the morning safari was completed, we saw the White-rumped Shama.

 Only those individuals spot the rare species of charming birds in the Asian safari, who are truly passionate about it.
-We had got a chance of spotting a large variety of birds during different safaris.
+We had a chance to spot a large variety of birds during different safaris.
 Of course, watching other wildlife animals was a bonus for me and my companions.
 Fortunately, we had hired some of the best guides who led us towards the best locations to spot the birds.
-We knew how the natural look like and how it welcomes true nature lovers.
+We knew how what nature looks like and how it welcomes true nature lovers.

 © Asian Adventures